aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 ##### <a name="RSMD-MOVE"></a>The Move behavior

 The robot starts in the in the Move state, where the robot moves randomly in the environment.
 While moving, the robot looks for the green ball in the environment.
 In the case it finds the sphere, it will change to the [Play](#RSMD-PLAY) state with the transition "play".
 For this reason the movement is implemented with a non blocking call of the ROS action service in the [reach_goal](#CD-RG) component, in this way, while the robot is moving, the state machine is able to check the condition of the sphere to be detected.
+It also has direct access to the provided interfaces in the [action service](#MSG-ASM).
+Using the action service client, it access directly to the functionalities cancel_all_goals() and get_result().
+The first one is needed to stop the robot when the ball is detected.
+The second is needed to check whether or not the robot has reached the desired position, so another target position can be sent.
-In the case it does not find the ball, it will continue to move around, giving some random goal position to the action service, until it reaches the maximum level of fatigue.
+In fact, in the case it does not find the ball, it will continue to move around, giving some random goal position to the action service, until it reaches the maximum level of fatigue.
 In this last case, it changes into the [Rest](#RSMD-REST) state with the "tired" transition.

 ##### <a name="RSMD-REST"></a>The Rest behavior
 The Rest behavior simulates the pet like robot when going to sleep.
 In fact, every movement that the robot perform increases the level of fatigue in the robot.
 Once the level of fatigue is above a threshold, which can be set from the launch file, the Rest behavior is activated.
 The transition "tired" is the same in both [Move](#RSMD-MOVE) and [Play](#RSMD-PLAY).
 In this state, the robot goes to a predefined position and then it waits for some time.
 For reaching the position it calls the function in the [reach_goal](#CD-RG) specifying the execution in the blocking.
 This will make the robot to ignore the ball that could appear in the camera field of view.
 When the time is over, i.e. the robot is rested, the level of fatigue is set to zero and the state changes into [Move](#RSMD-MOVE) with the transition "rested".